|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The tea infusion features a special tropical fruit tea, Salon Summer Royale from T Salon.
+The tea infusion originally featured a special tropical fruit tea, Salon Summer Royale from T Salon.
 The blend includes papaya, mango, and pineapple, which offers an intriguing base to the cocktail's flavor.
+Any tea blend with a similar flavor profile will make a great substitute.
 The infusion only takes an hour, so it's a good last-minute option and once that's done the cocktail is very easy to mix up.
 You'll enjoy how the tea-flavored rum is gently enhanced with lime juice and simple syrup, with a hint of ginger to wake up your taste buds.

 Note: while there are multiple steps to this recipe, this cocktail is broken down into workable categories to help you better plan for preparation and assembly.

 Gather the ingredients.

 In an infusion jar, pour the rum, then add the tea.